TN 83 (07-14)

 We offer a variety of on-line tools and publications to help the public to make the decision of when to file for benefits.
 For example:

 Prior to November 2008, we used the breakeven point comparison to inform the claimant about the total benefits and the time it would take to recover the benefits from an earlier to a later MOEL.
 However, we discontinued this practice because the computation did not consider the changes in life expectancy, mortality rates, and the personal factors that the claimant should evaluate when making benefit decisions.
 Technicians should no longer discuss this option with claimants.
+However, when directing claimants to publications or website information, make sure to inform them about specific resources such as the Life Expectancy calculator and SSA mortality reports which may affect the claimant’s decisions.

 B. Explaining the MOEL options